SoftwareAG/c8y-docs/content/protocol-integration/opcua-bundle/operations.md

 <td>node</td>
 <td>string</td>
 <td>yes</td>
-<td>Id of the node to execute the operation</td>
+<td>ID of the node to execute the operation</td>
 </tr>
 <tr>
 <td>expirationTime</td>
 <td>dateTime</td>
 <td>no</td>
 <td>Expiration time to execute the operation.
-Operation is executed if it is before the given expiration time.
+The operation is executed if it is before the given expiration time.
 Otherwise, the operation will fail.
 In this case, "Operation expired" is returned as failure reason.</td>
 </tr>
 </tbody>
 </table>